-Are US and UK English the same language?
+Are British and American English the same language?

 By Lisa Brown

-Moving between countries can leave anyone confused with how different languages are.
+Moving between countries can leave anyone confused with how different languages are–even for a native English speaker.

 What happens when you move from the USA to the UK or vice versa?

-You would soon realise that there are a lot of differences, even though both countries have English as an official language.
+You would soon realise that there are a lot of differences.
+Even though both countries have English as the official language.

 There are of course some differences in how the language is spoken in both countries.